Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot or snippet of text that reads "Figure 76: ADE maestro_Stb view."
-The text is in black font on a white background.
-The font appears to be a standard sans-serif typeface, and the text is likely part of a larger document, such as a technical manual, report, or presentation.
-The figure number "76" suggests that this is one of many figures in the document, and "ADE maestro_Stb view" likely refers to a specific view or screen within a software application or system named ADE Maestro.
+The image is a caption that reads "Figure 76: ADE maestro_Stb view."
+The text is in a bold font, indicating that it is likely a title or label for a figure in a document or presentation.
+The caption suggests that the figure is related to a view or interface within a software or system named "ADE maestro_Stb."
+There are no other visual elements or details in the image itself.
 ```

 Here is the image describtion:
 ```
+The image appears to be a screenshot of a step or action from a set of instructions or a tutorial.
+The text is formatted as follows:

+- "Action 105:" is written in red, indicating it is a specific step in a sequence of actions.
-The image contains a text instruction that reads: "Action 105: Click Plot Outputs."
-The text is formatted with "Action 105:" in red, while "Click Plot Outputs" is in black, with "Plot Outputs" in bold.
-To the right of the text, there is a small icon that appears to be a graphical representation of a plot or chart, indicating where to click.
-The icon is a small square with a line graph inside it.
+- "Click Plot Outputs" is written in black, with "Plot Outputs" in bold, suggesting it is an important term or button to be clicked.
+- There is a small icon to the right of the text, which appears to be a graphical representation of a plot or chart, possibly indicating the button or link to be clicked.

+The overall layout suggests that this is part of a guide or manual, likely related to software or data analysis, where the user is being instructed to click on a specific button labeled "Plot Outputs" to proceed with the task.
 ```

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface, specifically from Cadence Virtuoso Visualization & Analysis XL, used for analyzing electronic circuits.
-The interface is displaying various plots and data points related to loop gain and phase margin analysis.
+The image is a screenshot of a software interface, specifically the Virtuoso Visualization & Analysis XL tool from Cadence, used for analyzing electronic circuits.
+The interface is divided into several sections, each displaying different types of data and controls.

-1. **Top Bar**: The top bar contains the software name "Virtuoso (R) Visualization & Analysis XL" and the specific test being analyzed "TB_BGR_tb_bgr maestro_Stb".
-There are multiple icons and options for file management, editing, viewing, graphing, axis adjustments, tracking, measurements, tools, window management, browsing, and help.
+1. **Top Menu Bar**: The top of the interface contains a menu bar with options such as File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, Browser, and Help.
+These menus provide various functionalities for managing and analyzing data.

+2. **Toolbar**: Below the menu bar, there is a toolbar with icons for quick access to common functions like opening files, saving, zooming, panning, and other analysis tools.
+The toolbar also includes a data point selector and a frequency display (1.846525MHz).

-2. **Left Panel**: The left panel lists the data being analyzed, labeled "Loop Gain Phase: Loop Gain dB20".
-It shows a hierarchical structure with a name "Vis V1" and two sub-items: "Loop Gain Phase" and "Loop Gain dB20".
+3. **Left Panel**: The left panel lists the different data traces available for analysis.
+In this case, it shows "Loop Gain Phase" and "Loop Gain dB20" with their respective values (35.33123deg and 3.102068m respectively).

-3. **Main Plot Area**: The main plot area is divided into two sections:
+4. **Main Graph Area**: The central part of the interface is divided into two main graph areas:
-   - **Left Section**: This section contains two plots overlaid on the same graph.
-The x-axis represents frequency (Hz) on a logarithmic scale, ranging from 10^1 to 10^9 Hz.
-The y-axis on the left represents loop gain in decibels (dB), and the y-axis on the right represents loop gain phase in degrees (deg).
+   - **Left Graph**: This graph displays the Loop Gain Phase (in red) and Loop Gain dB20 (in yellow) against frequency (Hz).
+The x-axis is logarithmic, ranging from 10^1 to 10^9 Hz.
+The y-axis on the left side shows the Loop Gain Phase in degrees, while the y-axis on the right side shows the Loop Gain in dB.
+Key points are marked with labels:
-     - The red curve represents the loop gain phase, with a highlighted data point at 12.0202 Hz showing a phase of 179.992 degrees.
-     - The yellow curve represents the loop gain in dB, with a highlighted data point at 7.94328 Hz showing a gain of 27.5172 dB.
-     - Another data point on the yellow curve at 1.84652 MHz shows a gain of 3.102068 mB.
+     - M3: 12.0202Hz, 179.992deg
+     - M6: 7.94328Hz, 27.5172dB
+     - V1: 1.846525MHz, 35.33123deg
+     - V1: 1.846525MHz, 3.102068m dB
-   - **Right Section**: This section contains a plot with the x-axis labeled "avss" and the y-axis labeled with a range from 6.0 to 36.0.
-There are two highlighted data points:
+   - **Right Graph**: This graph shows the Phase Margin and Gain Margin.
+The x-axis is labeled "avss" and the y-axis shows the margin values.
+Key points are marked with labels:
-     - A red data point labeled "M4: 0.0 35.531".
-     - A yellow data point labeled "M5: 0.0 6.8735".
+     - M4: 0.0, 35.531
+     - M5: 0.0, 6.8735

-4. **Bottom Bar**: The bottom bar shows the trace information "Trace: Loop Gain Phase; History: ExplorerRun.0; Test: TB_BGR_tb_bgr_1".
+5. **Status Bar**: At the bottom of the interface, there is a status bar displaying information about the current trace, history, and test being analyzed.
+It shows "Trace: Loop Gain Phase; History: ExplorerRun.0; Test: TB_BGR_tb_bgr_1".

+6. **Graph Controls**: Above each graph, there are controls for adjusting the view, such as sliders for zooming in and out, and buttons for panning.

-Overall, the image depicts a detailed analysis of loop gain and phase margin, with specific data points highlighted for further examination.
+Overall, the image shows a detailed analysis of loop gain phase and gain margin for an electronic circuit, with specific data points highlighted for further examination.
 ```

 ### **Figure 77: Output plots**